She's in her bathroom, babe. She's always in her bathroom.

 You should know what you're worth to them.
 I think it helps.

-A creator gets paid somewhere in the tens to low hundreds per video.
+A creator gets paid somewhere from around a hundred to several hundred dollars per video.
 Plus the free product, obviously.
 The whole thing takes a couple of weeks.
-The brand gets perpetual rights to the footage — they can run it as an ad on your feed next Tuesday, next year, whenever.
+The brand gets perpetual rights to the footage -- they can run it as an ad on your feed next Tuesday, next year, whenever.
 Your trust, purchased in bulk, deployed at scale.

 The pitch to brands is simple: this works.
 Higher click-through rates.
 Lower costs.
 Because we believe her, the girl in the bathroom, more than we believe a billboard.